bahrus/be-literate/README.md

 <input type=file be-literate>
 ```

-It causes the input element to emit event literate::file-contents-changed.
+It causes the input element to emit event literate::file-contents-changed, and the contents are provided in the custom event's detail.value property.

-Can also notify neighboring elements (including host) via [be-noticed](https://github.com/bahrus/be-noticed) syntax.
+The file contents can be read via path: inputEl.beDecorated.literate.fileContents.